 Tips to avoid Walmart scams

-To avoid being scammed on Walmart’s official site or Walmart’s Marketplace, we have provided some general precautions below.
+To avoid being scammed on Walmart’s official site or Walmart’s Marketplace, here are some general precautions.

 - Always double-check the website you are visiting for accuracy.
 If you notice typos or grammatical errors on the address bar or web page, you could be on a fraudulent website impersonating Walmart’s official site.